 The conditions hEDS, postural orthostatic tachycardia syndrome (POTS) and mast cell activation syndrome (MCAS) are associated conditions, and so there is a suggested link between them.
 Over the years I have been diagnosed with both these conditions, and then 'un-diagnosed' with POTS, although I still am diagnosed with autonomic dysfunction / inappropriate sinus tachycardia.
 Living with these conditions together is tough, as I have written about before in the post living with MCAS.

 8: Exercise and physiotherapy are key treatments

-There is no cure for hypermobility disorder, but symptoms can be helped with exercise and physiotherapy.
+Symptoms of EDS can be helped with exercise and physiotherapy.
 Last year I attended a talk given by Jason Parry, a physiotherapist that specialises in hypermobility, which was incredibly useful.
-Have a click on the links for my posts with his suggestions on hypermobility and exercise:

 I found it to be really encouraging to hear his positive stance on exercise and the benefits it can bring.

 I was very fortunate to see a (different) physiotherapist on a private basis some years ago who was very well-versed on the condition, and actually does a lot of talks for EDS UK.
 We put together a programme of exercise that would help with the joint symptoms while also taking account of my POTS symptoms.

 Initially I used a self-seated pedal exerciser at home (sort of like using an exercise bike but you sit on your own chair), gradually building up time and resistance.
 This got my body used to moving in a safe and low intensity way, without standing.
 Then I moved on to walking more, and adding in light resistance moves as well.
 This programme was personal to me, but I would highly recommend trying to see a physiotherapist, although as point 10 sets out, this can be difficult . . .